-- Code review – this is apart of the PR process, when a developer creates a PR they assign it one or peers for review.
+- Code review – this is apart of the PR process.
+When a developer creates a PR they assign it one or more peers for review.

 Continuous Integration – this is the process that runs an automatic series of tests against a codebase each time a change occurs.